riotkit-org/riotkit-do/docs/source/index.rst

 RiotKit-Do (RKD) usage and development manual
 =============================================

-RKD is a stable open-source automation tool which balance flexibility with simplicity.
+RKD is a stable, open-source, multi-purpose automation tool which balance flexibility with simplicity.
 The primary language is Python and YAML syntax.

 RiotKit-Do can be compared to **Gradle** and to **GNU Make**, by allowing both Python and Makefile-like YAML syntax.